Pediatric Valvar Aortic Stenosis Treatment & Management

 Approach Considerations

-The main goal is to preserve the native aortic valve and ventricular function for as long as possible before aortic valve replacement is necessary.
+The main goal is to preserve the native aortic valve and left ventricular function for as long as possible before aortic valve repair or replacement is necessary.

 Neonates with critical aortic stenosis and low cardiac output require resuscitation and institution of prostaglandin E1 at a dose of 0.01-0.1 mcg/kg/min.
 Establishing patency of the ductus arteriosus can restore adequate systemic blood flow and the perfusion of vital organs.

-Ongoing treatment in patients with aortic valve stenosis aims to preserve ventricular function and allow the left ventricle to function with only mild to moderate obstruction.
-If ventricular dysfunction is detected in patients with significant aortic stenosis, medical therapy should be used only for stabilization; such patients are likely to benefit from interventions to reduce the degree of stenosis.
+Ongoing treatment in patients with aortic valve stenosis aims to preserve left ventricular function.
+If left ventricular dysfunction is detected in patients with significant aortic stenosis, medical therapy should be used only for stabilization; such patients are likely to benefit from interventions to reduce the degree of stenosis.

 Patients with significant aortic valve insufficiency in combination with mild to moderate stenosis may be carefully treated with afterload reduction and/or diuretic therapy, although hypotension may occur.
 Patients with small aortic valve areas have a limited capacity for increased cardiac output with activity and may develop syncope or ischemic chest pain with exercise.

 Inotropic drugs, such as dopamine, dobutamine, and epinephrine, may be indicated in cases of reduced cardiac output in the presence of decreased left ventricular systolic function.
-With critical aortic stenosis, avoid drugs that cause significant vasodilation, because they may cause significant hypotension in the presence of a small, cross-sectional aortic valve area.
+With critical aortic stenosis, avoid drugs that cause significant vasodilation, because they may cause significant hypotension.
 Patients with increased work of breathing and pulmonary edema benefit from intubation, positive pressure ventilation, and diuretic therapy.

 Early reports of transcatheter balloon dilation in the 1980s were encouraging, although morbidity related to aortic valve insufficiency and femoral artery compromise were considered limitations of the procedure.
-With the advent of improved catheter technology, percutaneous balloon valvuloplasty has become the procedure of choice in most centers for severe congenital aortic valve stenosis and can be safely performed with virtually no mortality and with minimal morbidity.
+With the advent of improved catheter technology, percutaneous balloon valvuloplasty has become an acceptable alternative to open heart surgery for severe congenital aortic valve stenosis and can be safely performed with virtually no mortality and with minimal morbidity.

 Balloon Aortic Valvuloplasty

-Balloon aortic valvuloplasty is a good initial treatment in most pediatric patients with aortic valve stenosis.[3]
-Patients with severely dysplastic valves may have a less favorable result with balloon aortic valvuloplasty, whereas surgical valve reconstruction might be more advantageous.
+Balloon aortic valvuloplasty is a good initial treatment in most pediatric patients with aortic valve stenosis.
+[6] Patients with severely dysplastic valves may have a less favorable result, whereas surgical valve reconstruction might be more advantageous.

 Catheter techniques

 Several catheter techniques have been described over the past 20 years, with each having its own advantages and disadvantages.
 No consensus regarding which approach is optimal in the neonate with critical aortic valve stenosis has been reached.
-The techniques include retrograde catheterization via the femoral artery,[4] the right subscapular artery,[5] the umbilical artery, or the right carotid artery,[6] as well as antegrade transvenous catheterization through the atrial septum.
+The techniques include retrograde catheterization via the femoral artery, [8, 9] the axillary artery, [10] the right subscapular artery, [11] the umbilical artery, [12] the right carotid artery, [13] and antegrade transfemoral venous [14, 15] or umbilical venous [16] catheterization through the atrial septum.

-The advantages of a transvenous, subscapular artery, carotid artery, or umbilical artery approach include preservation of the femoral arteries for later intervention and reduced risk of femoral arterial occlusion, which may still occur despite the availability of very low profile balloon dilation catheters.
+The advantages of a transvenous, axillary, subscapular artery, carotid artery, or umbilical or venous artery approaches include preservation of the femoral arteries for later intervention and reduced risk of femoral arterial occlusion, which may still occur despite the availability of very low profile 3 French (3F) balloon dilation catheters.
 However, crossing the aortic valve in neonates via the umbilical artery can be quite challenging.

-The transvenous antegrade approach can also be difficult, especially in the presence of a small, hypertrophied left ventricle.
+The transvenous antegrade approach can also be difficult, especially in the presence of a small, hypertrophied left ventricle and mitral valve.
 This approach can result in injury to the mitral valve apparatus.

-Crossing the aortic valve in a retrograde manner via the right carotid artery is technically easier, although a surgical cutdown and repair of the vessel are necessary.
-This particular procedure can be performed at the bedside with the aid of continuous transesophageal echocardiographic guidance, which offers the following advantages[7] :
+Crossing the aortic valve in a retrograde manner via the right carotid artery is technically easier, and it can be performed percutaneously or via a surgical cutdown with or without repair of the vessel.
+This particular procedure can be performed at the bedside with the aid of continuous transesophageal echocardiographic guidance, which offers the following advantages [17] :

 Surgical Aortic Valvotomy